Create-Technology-S4/.github/profile/README.md

 Although the scope of our project had few constraints, it was very difficult for us to find something product solution to work on that would satisfy our Greenhouse's needs.
 This is why we have dedicated a significant portion of this first sprint on doing research.

-Each group member had some preconceived perceptions of generaite AI but none of us were on the same page.
-Therfore, each of us made some research on various aspects that revolved around AI generated content to deepen our understanding.
+Each group member had some preconceived perceptions of generative AI but none of us were on the same page.
+Therefore, each of us made some research on various aspects that revolved around AI generated content to deepen our understanding.

-I for one tried to answer: *What is generative AI?*
+I, for one, tried to answer: *What is generative AI?*

 Generative models are used to create images and audio from a set of data.
 These models can be used for many purposes, such as image generation, speech generation, and text generation.
 Generators are commonly used in computer vision applications to generate images from data, or for audio generation in the form of speech.
 They can also be trained to learn the characteristics of the data that they are given.

 I think that [Sassbook AI Writer](https://sassbook.com/ai-writer) summarized the results of my research fairly accurately with its answer above.